How betaine affects the gut of weaning piglets

 Betaine positively influences gut health of weaning piglets.
 Betaine can support nutrient digestion and absorption, improve the physical barrier of protection, impact microbiota and enhance piglets’ defence.

-Another reason to add betaine in a feed is related to its function as a protective organic osmolyte.
-In that function, betaine helps cells all over the body maintain water balance and cellular activity, especially during stress.
+In the second place, the purpose of adding betaine in a feed can be related to its function as a protective organic osmolyte.
+In that function, betaine is helping cells all over the body in maintaining water balance and cellular activity, especially during stress.
 A well-known example is the positive impact of betaine on animals under heat stress.
-In pigs, different beneficial effects of supplementing with betaine are described.
+In pigs, different beneficial effects of the supplementation with betaine are described.
 This article will focus on the role of betaine as a feed additive to support gut health in weaning piglets.

 Reduced maintenance energy

-Increased digestibility does not solely explain the reported improved growth performance and feed conversion in pigs supplemented with dietary betaine.
-Incorporation of betaine in pig diets also leads to reduced maintenance energy requirement of the animal.
-A hypothesis for this observed effect is the reduced need for ion pumping, an energy-requiring process, when betaine is available for maintaining the intracellular osmolarity.
-Under conditions where energy intake is limiting, effects of betaine supplementation are therefore expected to be more pronounced by increasing the availability of energy for growth instead of maintenance.
+Not only an increased digestibility can explain the reported improved growth performance and feed conversion in pigs supplemented with dietary betaine.
+Incorporation of betaine in pig diets also leads to a reduction in the maintenance energy requirement of the animal.
+Hypothesis for this observed effect is the reduced need for ion pumping, an energy requiring process, when betaine is available for maintaining the intracellular osmolarity.
+Under conditions where energy intake is limiting, effects of betaine supplementation are therefor expected to be more pronounced, by increasing the availability of energy for growth instead of maintenance.

 Gut barrier effect

-Some recent studies link betaine to the antioxidative system and describe reduced free radicals, lower malondialdehyde (MDA) levels and improved glutathione peroxidase (GSH-Px) activity.
-A recent study in piglets showed an increase in GSHPx activity in the jejunum, while MDA was not influenced by dietary betaine.
+Lately, some studies link betaine to the antioxidative system and describe reduced free radicals, lower malondialdehyde (MDA) levels and improved glutathione peroxidase (GSH-Px) activity.
+A recent study in piglets showed an increase in GSH-Px activity in jejunum, while MDA was not influenced by dietary betaine.

-Betaine acts not only as an osmoprotectant in animals.
-Multiple bacteria can also accumulate betaine by de novo synthesis or by transport from the environment.
-There are indications that betaine can have a positive effect on the bacterial population of the gastrointestinal tract of weaned piglets.
+Betaine not only acts as an osmoprotectant in animals.
+Also multiple bacteria can accumulate betaine by de novo synthesis or by transport from the environment.
+There are indications that betaine can have a positive effect on the bacterial population of the gastro-intestinal tract of weaned piglets.
 Total ileal bacterial numbers, and specifically the number of bifidobacteria and lactobacilli, were increased.
 Also, lower numbers of enterobacteria were found in the faeces.

 Decreased diarrhoea rate

-A last observed effect of betaine on gut health in weaning piglets is a decrease in diarrhoea rate.
-This effect could be dosage- dependent – dietary supplementation of 2,500 mg/kg betaine was more effective than 1,250 mg/kg in decreasing the diarrhoea rate.
+A last observed effect of betaine on gut health in weaning piglets, is a decrease in diarrhoea rate.
+This effect could be dosage dependent: Dietary supplementation of 2,500 mg/kg betaine was more effective than 1250 mg/kg in decreasing the diarrhoea rate.
 However, performance of weaned piglets was similar at both supplementation levels.
-Other research has shown lower diarrhoea rates and morbidity in weaned piglets when betaine was supplemented at 800 mg/kg.
+Other researchers already showed lower diarrhoea rates and morbidity in weaned piglets when betaine was supplemented at 800 mg/kg.

 Betaine hydrochloride (HCl) as acidifier